Agenda

 Opening Remarks by Mario Toscano, Clerk of the Court

-National Anthem Performed by Lewis Leibowitz, John Magnus, Scott McBride, Matthew Nicely and Performance by One Joint Armed Forces Color Guard
+National Anthem Performed by Lewis Leibowitz, John Magnus, Scott McBride, Matthew Nicely and Performance by The Queens Guard, Rutgers University Army ROTC Scarlet Knight Battalion

 Welcome and Commencement of the Conference by Mark A. Barnett, Chief Judge